Albert's twisted field construction using division algebras with a multiplicative norm: Some observations on the automorphisms and derivations of the unital division algebras

-all yield isotopes of $A$, provided the maps $id-cf$, $T$ etc. are bijective, which they are when we choose $c\in A$ suitable for $(A,\circ)$ to be division.
-Therefore in these cases, the twisted algebras $(A,*)$ are isomorphic to $A$. \end{example}
+all yield isotopes of $A$, provided the maps $id-cf$, $T$, $S$ etc. are bijective, which they are when we choose $c\in A$ suitable for $(A,\circ)$ to be division algebras.
+Therefore in these cases, the twisted unital algebras $(A,*)$ are isotopic to the unital associative algebra $A$, thus have the same nucleus, and therefore are isomorphic to $A$. \end{remark}

 Suppose $f,g\in {\rm Aut}(A)$, $f\not=id$, $g\not=id$.